Golden-faced tyrannulet: Breeding

 The golden-faced tyrannulet apparently has some breeding activity (nest-building, egg-laying and incubation, or provisioning nestlings) during most of the year.
 The female makes a dome-shaped nest with a side entrance, typically within hanging moss or a bunch of moss on a tree trunk.
 They usually are between about 5 and 12 m above the ground but one in eastern Ecuador was 45 m up.
 The clutch is two eggs that are cream-white with liver-brown spots.
 The female alone incubates, for about 17 days.
 Both parents feed the nestlings between hatch and fledging 17 to 19 days later.

 Vocalization

 The golden-faced tyrannulet is highly vocal.
 Its dawn song is a "plaintive chu-de-de'e'e".
 Another author describes it as "a slightly rising, accelerating, laughing series of notes: tee-heeheeheehee".
 Its daytime calls include "a simple clear 'cleeuw' or 'peeur' " and a "ringing 'teer-tif' ".

-Status
+Conservation status

-The IUCN follows HBW taxonomy and so includes Coopmans's tyrannulet in its assessment of the golden-faced tyrannulet.
-The golden-faced represents a large majority of the combined taxa's population; the IUCN has assessed the species sensu lato as being of Least Concern.
-The golden-faced tyrannulet is considered common in Venezuela and Colombia, "widespread and often common" in Ecuador, and "common and widespread" in Peru.
+The International Union for Conservation of Nature (IUCN) has assessed the golden-faced tyrannulet as being of Least Concern.
+The species is considered common in Venezuela and Colombia, "widespread and often common" in Ecuador, and "common and widespread" in Peru.
 It occurs in several protected areas.